 But aren’t nursery rhymes weird and outdated?

-Here are the nursery rhyme books that I think you’ll want to keep in rotation with your baby, toddler, and preschooler.
+Here are popular nursery rhyme books that I think you’ll want to keep in rotation with your baby, toddler, and preschooler.

 Nursery Rhymes for Kids